specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 - Get answers from the internet, like how to write a resume
 - Create images for a specific task, like a birthday card for a colleague

+When you open Microsoft Copilot, it looks similar to the following image:

 :::image type="content" source="media/which-copilot-for-your-organization/microsoft-copilot.png" alt-text="Screenshot that shows the free Microsoft Copilot consumer version to use for personal tasks.":::

-Microsoft Copilot is available at [copilot.microsoft.com](https://copilot.microsoft.com), in Microsoft Edge, when you use [Microsoft Bing](https://www.bing.com), and the Copilot app.
+Microsoft Copilot is available at [copilot.microsoft.com](https://copilot.microsoft.com), in the [Microsoft Copilot app](https://www.microsoft.com/copilot-app), in Microsoft Edge, and when you use [Microsoft Bing](https://www.bing.com).

-When users access this Copilot on their work devices, if Microsoft 365 Copilot is enabled for the users, then it might redirect to Microsoft 365 Copilot (`https://m365.cloud.microsoft`).
-Or, they might get to choose **work** or **personal**:
+When users access this Copilot on their work devices, if Microsoft 365 Copilot is enabled for the users, then they can choose **work** or **personal**:

 :::image type="content" source="media/which-copilot-for-your-organization/microsoft-copilot-work-personal.png" alt-text="Screenshot that shows Microsoft Copilot asking Microsoft Entra users to select work or personal.":::

-- When users select **work**, Copilot shows results that their Microsoft Entra account can access.
+- When users select **work**, Copilot redirects to Microsoft 365 Copilot and shows results that their Microsoft Entra work or school account can access.
-- When users select **personal**, Copilot shows results from the internet.
+- When users select **personal**, they can sign in with a personal account and Copilot shows results from the internet.

 If you want to use AI on your personal devices or use for nonsensitive work tasks, then use Microsoft Copilot.